Updated guide provides advice, resources and guidance on ensuring success for students with disabilities during pandemic

 “Educational success is daunting for all students, families and teachers during this pandemic,” said Debbie Fink, a former educator and RespectAbility’s Director of Community Outreach and Impact who managed this project.
 “However, it is even more daunting for students with disabilities.
 This is especially the case in underfunded school districts and for families without access to internet, technology devices and other key supports, as well as those who are English language learners.
 Hence, we hope these updated and consolidated resources will continue to support students with disabilities of all backgrounds, as well as their families and educators.”

 Just as the COVID-19 pandemic continues to highlight critical disparities across communities in the United States, the changing demographics of America are deeply reflected by students with disabilities.
-In public schools across the nation, there are 6.3 million students with disabilities, a slight majority of whom identify as members of Black, Indigenous, or People of Color (BIPOC).
+In public schools across the nation, there are 6.3 million students with disabilities, a slight majority of whom identify as Black, Indigenous, and People of Color (BIPOC).
 In addition, 11.4 percent of students with disabilities nationwide (almost 720,000) also identify as English language learners.
 Their accommodation needs are compounded by the fact that many come from households that do not speak English at home, adding an extra challenge for familial interaction.
 It also can be harder to diagnose disabilities in children who are English language learners.